invveritas/lib7shifts/README.rst

 A library for interacting with the 7shifts REST API in Python3.

-Before using this API, it's a good idea to get familiarized with 7shifts itself and then read the API documentation, here:
+Before using this library, it's a good idea to be familiar with 7shifts, itself, and read the API documentation, here:

 https://www.7shifts.com/partner-api

-This library currently implements read operations only, but it can be extended to implement all API operations relatively easily.
+This library currently implements read operations only, but it can be extended to implement all CRUD operations relatively easily.

 Object Model
 ------------